 1 Farad = 1 Coulomb per Volt.
 (Q / V)

 Faraday cage - An enclosure with no apertures (holes, slits, windows or doors) made of a perfectly conducting material.
-No electric fields are produced within the Faraday cage by the incidence of external fields upon it or by currents flowing on the perfect conductor such that the perfectly conducting enclosure is a perfect electromagnetic shield.
+Any electric fields generated within the enclosure can not penetrate the conducting material and hence there will be no external field escaping from the enclosure.
+Similarly, no electric fields are produced within the Faraday cage by the incidence of external fields upon it or by currents flowing on the shielding conductor itself so that a fully encompassing conducting enclosure acts as a perfect electromagnetic shield.

 Faraday constant- The magnitude of electric charge per mole of electrons or protons.
 It is equal to Avogadro's Number times the charge on the electron.
 F= NA.e